Electronic-Mango/rss-reader-telegram-bot/README.md

 ## Requirements

 This bot was built with `Python 3.10` and [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).
-Full list of Python requirements is in the `requirements.txt` file, you can use it to install all of them using it.
+Full list of Python requirements is in the `requirements.txt` file, you can use it to install all of them.

 ## Configuration